-When we started Stowga one of the first things we did was set about mapping the market.
+When we started Stowga, one of the first things we did was set about mapping the market.
 We needed to size both the supply (the warehouses) and the demand (businesses who store goods).
-We thought it would be an easy job to map the supply - surely a quick Google search would bring up a list of different websites that would tell us how many warehouses there are in the UK?
+We thought it would be an easy job to map the supply; surely a quick Google search would bring up a list of different websites that would tell us how many warehouses there are in the UK?

 So there we are - every industrial property in the UK mapped!
-If you want to take a look at the detailed map look Stowga Warehouse Map.
-Each site has been geotagged as a red dot but you will notice as you zoom in the spots disappear… we’ve set a restriction on the zoom level to fade them out as that’s our IP.
-If you want to talking about buying the data, get in touch - but you’d better have deep pockets!
+If you want to take a look in more detail, go to the Stowga Warehouse Map.(Each site has been geotagged as a red dot.
+But as you zoom, the spots disappear.
+That’s because we’ve set a restriction on the zoom level to protect our information.)

-- Rents range from £20 per square foot in Central London to £2.60 in Carlisle.
+- Rents • range from £20 per square foot in Central London to £2.60 in Carlisle.
 Nationally, the average rent is £6.50.

 - Yields range from 10% in Sterling for a mid-quality shed to 4.5% for a prime site in West London.
 The average prime yield at the time of writing was 6.4%, the average nationally was 7.2%.

 - Price per pallet ranges from £5 in Heathrow to £1 in Pontypool.
 The average across the country is £1.85 per pallet per week.
 Outdoor it’s £0.50 per pallet.